 Share these safety tips with your friends—download the images below and share with your social media community.

 How Do I Report a Vape Battery Explosion to FDA?

 FDA is aware of explosion events and is collecting data to help address this problem.
-Please report a vape explosion, or any other unexpected health or safety issue with a vape, to the FDA through the Safety Reporting Portal.
+Please report a vape explosion, or any undesired health or quality problems with a vape, to the FDA through the Safety Reporting Portal.
 When you fill out the form, please be sure to include:

 - The name of the vape manufacturer